ktalenting/ktalenting.github.io/_pages/about.md

 - 📖 **Yang, C.**, & Qian, Z.(2023).
 China’s Integrated Urban-Rural Development: A Development Mode Outside the Planetary Urbanization Paradigm?. _In Cities in an Era of Cascading Risks: New Insights from the Ground_ (Forthcoming).
 Springer.

 # Talks
 - 💬 **Yang, C.**, (Feburary 16, 2023).
 Urbanization through resettlement and the production of space in Hangzhou’s concentrated resettlement communities.  _the 10th Nanjing University Young Scholar Forum_.
 Najing, China.
-(Online presentation). 第十届南京大学建筑与城市规划学院青年论坛
+(Online presentation).

 - 💬 **Yang, C.** and Qian, Z., (November 04, 2022).
 Urbanization through resettlement and the production of space in Hangzhou’s concentrated resettlement communities.  _ACSP 2022 Annual Conference_.
 Toronto, Canada.
-(Oral presentation). 北美规划院校联合年会
+(Oral presentation).

 - 💬 **Yang, C.** and Qian, Z., (May 26th, 2022).
 Restructuring Urban Form through Restructuring Accessibility: an Integrated Urban Network Approach. _6th International Symposium FORMAL METHODS IN ARCHITECTURE 2022_.
 Online.
 A Coruña and online.
-(Oral presentation). 国际建筑方法论坛
+(Oral presentation).

 - 💬 **Yang, C.** and Qian, Z., (August 31, 2021).
 The production of concentrated resettlement communities for landless farmers in China's unbalanced urbanization: the case of Hangzhou Economic and Technical Development Zone. _The RGS-IBG Annual International Conference_.
 Online.
-(Oral presentation). 英国皇家地理学会年会
+(Oral presentation).

 - 💬 **Yang, C.** and Qian, Z., (July 27, 2021).
 China’s integrated urban-rural development: a development mode outside the planetary urbanization paradigm? _4th International Conference on Canadian, Chinese and African Sustainable Urbanization (ICCCASU4)_.
 Montreal, Canada.
-(Oral presentation). 中国、加拿大和非洲可持续城市化国际会议
+(Oral presentation).

 - 💬 **Yang, C.** and Qian, Z., (November 06, 2020).
 Generational Difference and Spatial Mismatch of Concentrated Resettlement Communities in China.  _ACSP 2020 Annual Conference_.
 Toronto, Canada.
-(Poster presentation). 北美规划院校联合年会
+(Poster presentation).

 - 💬 **Yang, C.** and Qian, Z., (September 03, 2020).
 Adding an underground layer to urban morphology – case study of Beijing subway’s implication on urban form. _International Seminar on Urban Form_.
 University of Utah, Salt Laker City, USA.
-(Oral presentation). 国际城市形态论坛
+(Oral presentation).

 - 💬 **Yang, C.** and Qian, Z., (July 09, 2019).
 New perspective on urban form with the integration of space syntax and new urban data: An exploratory analysis in Xi’an, China. _International Space Syntax Symposium_.
 Beijing, China.
-(Oral presentation). 国际空间句法论坛
+(Oral presentation).

 # Funding
 - 📈 Mechanism of farmland marginalization， farmer activities response and contingency management (LR21G030001), Zhejiang Natural Science Foundation, China,RMB 400,000, 2021-2023.
 (PI: Huan Li)